CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers

+In this task, you enable essential monitoring capabilities by registering the Microsoft.Insights and Microsoft.AlertsManagement resource providers, which are required for Azure Monitor and alerting functionalities.

 1. To register the Microsoft.Insights and Microsoft.AlertsManagement resource providers, on **SEA-SVR2**, from the Cloud Shell pane, enter the following commands, and after entering each command, press Enter.

    ```powershell